-Surely Iverson is one of the best guards in the history of the NBA, as his peers and fans would agree wholeheartedly on that point.
-11x All-Star appearances, 4x Scoring Championships, one MVP award, and numerous other accolades are the simple proof of Allen’s dominance.
-The only thing missing in Iverson’s illustrious career is a championship, but he was always regarded as a winner despite that.
+Indeed Iverson is one of the best guards in the history of the NBA, as his peers and fans would agree wholeheartedly with that point.
+11x All-Star appearances, 4x Scoring Championships, one MVP award, and numerous other accolades are simple proof of Allen's dominance.
+The only thing missing in Iverson's illustrious career is a championship, but he was always regarded as a winner despite that.
 The fire AI played with is unmatched, as that allowed him to play bigger than his height.

-Chris Webber is set to enter the Hall-of-Fame soon, as a big piece about his career came out on The Athletic.
-Webber talked about the greatest players he ever played with and named Iverson the #1 guy without any doubt.
-Even though the duo didn’t spend even two full seasons together, that was enough for Webber to be convinced this is the best teammate he’s ever had the opportunity to play with in his HOF career.
+Chris Webber was finally inducted into the Hall-of-Fame when a big piece about his career came out on The Athletic.
+Webber talked about the most significant players he ever played with and named Iverson the #1 guy without any doubt.
+Even though the duo didn't spend even two full seasons together, that was enough for Webber to be convinced this is the best teammate he's ever had the opportunity to play with in his HOF career.

 Webber got traded to the Sixers during the 2004-2005 season, forming a star duo with Iverson.
-But as Webber was already in his 30’s at the time and battling constant knee injuries, it wasn’t the greatest timing, as C-Webb never got a real chance to be the right-hand guy to AI.
+Since Webber was already in his 30s at the time and battling constant knee injuries, it wasn't the greatest timing, as C-Webb never got a real chance to be the right-hand guy to AI.
 After a season and a half, Webber would get traded again, this time to the Pistons, ending their short time together.

-But despite the fact Webber wasn’t able to help Iverson as much as he wanted, he still saw what type of player and talent AI was.
-Webber has played with some great players throughout his career, so this is a genuine compliment and testament to the respect Allen Iverson has in the NBA family to this day.
+But despite the fact that Webber couldn't help Iverson as much as he wanted, he still saw what type of player and talent AI was.
+Webber has played with some great players throughout his career, so this is a genuine compliment and testament to the respect Allen Iverson has in the NBA family still to this day.
 A true icon of the game.